lienebriede/habit-api/README.md

 *Decision:*
 The habit stack can remain set to `'DAILY'`, and users can manually extend it when desired.
 Logs will still be generated from the date the user clicks the extend button, ensuring no loss of functionality.
 The `check_and_deactivate` function has been removed from the model, if needed, a cron job can be added to periodically call this function and automatically deactivate outdated habit stacks.
 For now, this enhancement is deferred to keep the system simpler and maintainable.

+5.
+The `goal` field and related functionality caused excessive complexity during development.
+The added logic for goals complicated the codebase and led to frequent issues with synchronization across models, particularly for goal tracking and habit stack management.

+*Decision:*
+The `goal` field and its functionality were removed from the project to simplify development and focus on core features.
+Milestones and habit stack logs now handle progress tracking in a straightforward way.
+The goal feature can be reintroduced in future iterations if needed.

+6.
+The `StreakAndMilestoneTracker` model was removed due to redundancy and overcomplication.

+*Fix:*
+The `StreakAndMilestoneTracker` model was replaced with the `Milestone` model, which focuses solely on tracking milestones.
+Streak-related calculations were moved to the views, ensuring better separation of concerns.
+The functions for calculating streaks, milestones, and progress tracking are now managed in the views and serializers, providing cleaner and more maintainable code.